-Financial Institutions which are owned by private individuals and families: On the one hand, the concentration of equity ownership might indicate that the majority shareholders have a strong vested interest in creating long-term value and closely monitoring management behavior.
+Entities which are owned by private individuals and families: On the one hand, the concentration of equity ownership might indicate that the majority shareholders have a strong vested interest in creating long-term value and closely monitoring management behavior.
 On the other hand, a potential concern in such cases is that the owners might rely heavily on extracting funds from the entity as source of income or to fund other business activities, potentially undermining the financial stability of the entity.

-- 1.2 Stability: In order to analyze the stability of the ownership, a particularly important factor to be taken into account is the succession planning.
-A very important part of our background analytical work is an attempt to assess whether, and under right of succession, an entity future prospects would be supported, and by whom. - 1.3 Business Acumen: Here PACRA gauge the Sponsor's business skills.
-Having a strong business skill set has been critical for the sustainable success of the entity.
-PACRA analyze the business acumen through two primary areas; i) Industry-specific working knowledge and ii) Strategic thinking capability.
+1.2 Stability: In order to analyze the stability of ownership, a particularly important factor to be taken into account is succession planning.
+A very important part of our background analytical work is an attempt to assess whether, and under right of succession, the entity's prospects would be supported and by whom.
+This is particularly relevant in case of family owned businesses and joint ventures, whose failures could have a contagious effect on the sustainability of the entity.
+A stable ownership with clarity in succession, perhaps major stakes residing with one family or group, is considered positive for ratings.
+On the contrary, high free float (in case of listed concerns) leads to risk of take over and may anchor lower ratings.

+- 1.3 Business Acumen: PACRA gauges the sponsors' business acumen.
+Having a strong business acumen set has been critical for sustainable success.
+PACRA analyzes business acumen through two primary areas: i) industry-specific working knowledge, and ii) strategic thinking capability.
 Meanwhile, a deep and applicable understanding of the system is critical in order to determine how a business achieves its goals and objectives.
-The scope includes the assessment and understanding of how the apex of the entity think about and successfully make the right business decisions. - 1.4 Financial Strength: We analyze the ability and willingness of either its owners or the government / regulator to bail out the entity in case of need.
-Particularly in case of small financial institute, where capitalization requirements are yet to meet by the entity, PACRA critically analyses the willingness and ability of the major shareholder to support the entity to comply with regulatory requirements within required timeframe.
-Thus ongoing support is considered more likely in these cases.
-However, for large financial institutions, external support from government / regulatory becomes more important.
-Here, PACRA gives due importance to, i) the behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, incase such need arises, iii) other businesses of sponsors, and iv) the level of commitment of the major shareholder with the entity in providing capital support.
+The scope includes the assessment and understanding of how the sponsors of the entity deliberate over and successfully make the right business decisions. - 1.4 Financial Strength: PACRA analyzes the ability and willingness of the major shareholders to support the entity both on a continuing basis, and support in times of crisis.
+Here, PACRA gives due importance to: i) behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, incase such need arises, iii) other businesses of sponsors, and iv) the level of commitment of the major shareholder with the entity in providing capital support.
 In case of no explicit commitment, PACRA attempts to form a view on availability of likely support.
-The scope for other business of sponsors includes overall profiling of the key sponsor in the context of identifying the resources they have, outside the entity.
+Support, in this context, refers strictly to financial support, rather than operational support.
+The scope for looking at other business of sponsors includes overall profiling of the key sponsors in the context of identifying the resources they have, outside the entity.
+If, in a group structure, the financial strength of the sponsor is deemed to be weaker than that of the entity, this may bode negatively for the entity's standalone rating given the possibility that the entity may at some point of time be bound to extend financial support to its weaker parent.